dipankarsahu1000/Yes-Bank-Stock-Closing-Price-Prediction/README.md

 <h1> Problem Statement </h1>

-The objective is to develop a predictive model that can forcast the closing price of Yes Bank's stock on a monthly basis, by analysing the historical stock price data.
+The objective is to develop a predictive model that can forecast the closing price of Yes Bank's stock on a monthly basis, by analysing the historical stock price data.

 <h1> Getting to Know the Data </h1>